-TRI is building a database of all political ads targeting Irish Facebook users ahead of the referendum on the 8th amendment.
-We are publishing a list of these ads below, so they are open to scrutiny by journalists, fact checkers and anyone wishing to understand how Facebook ads were used during the Referendum campaign.
+TRI built a database of online political ads targeting Irish Facebook users during the Eighth Amendment Referendum campaign in Ireland in 2018.
+We published these ads in the database below, so they were open to scrutiny by journalists, fact checkers and anyone wishing to understand how Facebook ads were used during the Referendum campaign.

 A few things to note:

 - Sponsored posts by news organisations containing the themes of the referendum are included in the database in a separate tab, though these may be for commercial purposes.
 See explanation.

 - The “interest” column is part of the information that was available to the person seeing the ad explaining why they were shown this ad.
 Specifically, if they were show ads “because you were interested in X”.
 Because not all ads are targeted by interest, and because Facebook doesn’t share all of this information, this field is not comprehensive.